 So Why Is This Happening?
 7 Most Likely Causes of a Dog Throwing Up White Foam

 Since vomiting white foam can be brought about by the same causes as vomiting food, part of this list might sound familiar.
-Vomiting white foam is most often a result of a digestive issue that causes repeated vomiting and the white foam comes up once the stomach is empty.
+Vomiting white foam is most often a result of a digestive issue that causes repeated vomiting, and the white foam comes up once the stomach is empty.

 1. Eating something they shouldn’t

-Any time a dog eats something out of the norm, it can throw off the bacterial balance in the stomach and lead to vomiting.
+Any time a dog eats something out of the norm, it can throw off the bacterial balance in the gastrointestinal tract and lead to vomiting.
 This is especially true if they eat foods that are high in fat, such as table scraps or garbage.
 When a dog vomits repeatedly, you may see some white foam.

 Other symptoms: Dogs might not want to eat and may have diarrhea with this as well.
 As long as signs aren’t severe, you can monitor them for 24-48 hours, withhold food, and offer small amounts of water.

 Vet treatment: If signs persist for longer than 48 hours, or if they’re showing a lot of discomfort or becoming dehydrated, see your veterinarian.
 They may need to give anti-nausea medications, fluids, and a special diet.